nergal/php-bottle/README.rst

 Put this into your index.php file.
 Each function containing a “route” annotation is a page, served by a specific URL.
-Feel free to use `require` statements to organize your code as you will.
+Feel free to use `require` statements to organize your code as you wish.
 The final line will start Bottle.

 ::